-We offer access to a range of units and qualifications that are taught by our shareholder universities and other academic providers.
+We offer access to a range of units and qualifications that are taught by leading Australian universities.
 You can complete single units for interest, or follow a course structure to work towards a specific qualification.
-Units are offered in four Study Periods a year (or in three Sessions for some postgraduate courses) and you can choose to study part-time or full-time, continuously or with breaks.
+Units are offered in several study terms throughout the year, and you can choose to study part-time or full-time, continuously or with breaks.

-OUA handles enrolment and some administration.
-The provider universities send your study materials, handle all academic matters and are responsible for your assessment and graduation.
-If you decide to complete a course, you will graduate from the university offering that course, for example Monash or Griffith.
-Your testamur (degree certificate) will be identical to those received by on-campus students, and will not state that the course was taken online or through Open Universities Australia.
+OUA handles enrolment, some administration and offers a network of support services.
+The universities send your study materials, handle all academic matters and are responsible for your assessment and graduation.
+If you decide to complete a course, you will graduate from the university offering that course, for example RMIT or Griffith.

 How long does it take to finish a course?

-That is up to you!
-Because Open Universities Australia lets you choose when to study, you can take up to 10 years to complete the requirements for a course.
 The ability to study all year round also means it's possible to fast-track, finishing sooner than traditional study would allow.
-However, it is important to remember that you need to spend around 10 hours each week on every undergraduate unit you study, so taking on extra units to finish ahead of time can be challenging.
+However, it's really important to remember that you need to spend around 12 hours each week on every undergraduate unit you study, so taking on extra units to finish ahead of time can be challenging.

-How many units can I enrol for at once?
+How many units can I study at a time?

-Please note that the recommended full-time study load at OUA is two units per Study Period or Session, and we recommend starting with just one unit in your first Study Period.
+Please note that the recommended full-time study load at OUA is two units per study term, and we recommend starting with just one unit in your first study term.

 How many units can I study at the same time?

-The key to accessing all your important information is setting up your My study centre account.
-Registering for a My study centre account is free, and can be done even if you haven't enrolled yet.
-Just visit the My study centre login page and click "Register".
+The key to accessing all your important information is setting up your My Study Centre account.
+Registering for a My Study Centre account is free, and you can do it even if you haven't enrolled yet.

-Once you're logged in to My study centre, you can access your online study materials by selecting My courses and units and Current units.
+Once you're logged in to My Study Centre, you can access your online study materials by selecting My courses and units and Current units.
 You'll see a list of your current units, and links to the provider university's online portal.
-Your unit's provider should have contacted you with your login details.
+Your unit's provider should have sent you login details in the first week of study.
 If you no longer have those details, you will need to follow the university's instructions to get them back.
 Most of the university websites will contain information about retrieving lost login details, similar to those on the My study centre login page.

 If you're still unsure of how to access your study information, contact a Student Advisor.

 It's easy to get started!
-Our enrolment process only takes a few minutes.
-For more information, watch our videos about Studying through OUA, or call one of our friendly Student Advisors on 1300 363 652.
+Our enrolment process only takes a few minutes, and you can enrol online, or by calling a Student Advisor on 1300 363 652.